 CITY IMPLEMENTS MANDATORY 20% WATER USE REDUCTION

 An Urgency Ordinance implementing Stage II of the City's Drought Management Plan (implementing new State regulations) was approved by the City Council on August 5, 2014.
-Read the Fact Sheet accompanying your utility bill this month.
+Get the facts here.

 2013 Water Quality Report Available Now!